DavidHaslam/From-Death-Into-Life/README.md

 * It was digitised by Michael Madden and released on January 3, 2005.
 * This is deficient in that chapter 25 was missing and subsequent chapters were misnumbered.
 * The Gutenberg text has not been corrected for OCR errors.

+## Revival Library
+The etext was also formerly available from the [Revival Library](http://www.revival-library.org/) maintained by Tony Cauchi.

 ## Modern reprints
 FDIL is readily available in printed format from various suppliers, having been reprinted by several publishers since the 1960s.